ihorning/CMPM163Labs/README.md

 ![](lab8/Quartiers-Modernes-Frugès-Le-Corbusier.jpg)

 After construction, some of the residents decided to paint their homes in colors to personalize them.
 I thought bringing this color to my city made it look more interesting.

+My lab partner, Daniel Nguyen, also did part 2 of this lab.
+The most challenging part of the tutorial for him was determining the Y scale of each cube using the noiseData array.
+The most interesting part of the tutorial for him was how grayscale values from the image were sampled to determine the building scales.
+We did not help each other with this lab.